Vehnem/fusion/README.md

 ```
 bin/simple-fusion -i /fusion/hdtfolder/ -o /fusion/out/ -p FusionSimple/resources/preference  -q 100000
 ```

+If you want to use a diffrent baseUri from (http://wikidata.dbpedia.org/resource/Q) use --base-id YourBaseUri

 ## Advanced

 For automated setup with hdt creation and rdfunit,